Monk-NT/Joje/docs/DeveloperLog.md

  * If it is a full match, continue with that route.
  * If it is not a full match, replace the part after full match and before `/` with `":var"`.
  * Continue until last `/` is reached.

+## 2017-06-30
+Finally continue working on this.
+Changed regex lib from `regex-compat` with `regex-pcre-builtin` since compat is POSIX compliant and that is not working for me.
+Now I have to rewrite the entire regex part.

+I should maybe try removing regexes completely...

+### Update 1
+Ok.
+I actually don't need regex, at least for path search.
+I can just split the string by `'/'` and then replace the first string with `":var/"` and just continue.
+Why did I think using regexes was a good idea in the first place I don't understand.

+Also, for path creation, I can skip the regex, I think, using something similar to the idea I just described for path search.

+I think this will be my most rewritten project.
+I _'pivoted'_ it so many times...

+## 2017-07-02
+Ok.
+Non-regex solution works better but still kinda craps itself if some _corner cases_ are applied.
+Non the matter, will fix that later.